-Stability of DTG extracted from DBMS was determined under multiple conditions, which are summarized in Table 3.
-DTG was stable in DBMS after 5 days on the bench at room temperature, when refrigerated for 24 h at 4°C, during processing, and when stored in the autosampler for up to 24 h.
-DTG was stable after heating DBMS at 50°C in oven for 1 h and results were reproducible when samples were re-injected after 72 h (reinjectionre-injection reproducibility).
+Stability-Stability of DTG extracted from DBMS was determined under multiple conditions, which are summarised in Table 3.
+DTG was stable in DBMS after 5 days on the bench at room temperature, when refrigerated for 24 hours at 4°C, during processing, and when stored in the autosampler for up to 24 hours.
+DTG was stable after heating DBMS at 50°C in oven for 1 hour and results were reproducible when samples were re-injected after 72 hours (reinjection reproducibility).
 Long-term stability was also demonstrated; DTG DBMS were shown to be stable when stored at ambient temperature for a period of 1 year.
-All evaluated conditions for standards and QC were within ± 15% of their respective nominal concentrations.
+All evaluated conditions for standards and QC were within $\pm 15\%$ of their respective nominal concentrations.
 These stability data indicate that DBMS are stable at high temperatures and over a long period of time.
-Therefore DBMS are ideal in middle and low income countries where stable power cannot be guaranteed, since refrigerators or freezers are not necessary for storage of DBMS.
+Therefore, DBMS are ideal in middle and low-income countries where stable power cannot be guaranteed, since refrigerators or freezers are not necessary for storage of DBMS.